8 money saving tips at Christmas

 santa flying night sky

 Ever since Santa Clause invested in GPS for his sleigh, you’ve been able to track his progress on Noradsanta.org.
 This is a great way to get the kids excited in the build-up to Christmas, as they’ll be able to watch Santa doing his rounds on his way to your house.
-Saint Nick doesn’t kick off his festive duties until the 1st December.
+Saint Nick doesn’t kick off his festive duties until the 1st of December.

 6. Cook Christmas dinner on a budget